alirezanet/Gridify/docs/guide/extensions.md

 checkout the [Ordering](./ordering.md) section for more information.

 ## ApplyPaging
-You can use this method if you want to only apply **paging** on a Quariable collection, DbSet or Enumerable list.
+You can use this method if you want to only apply **paging** on a IQueryable collection, DbSet.

 ``` csharp
 var query = personsRepo.ApplyPaging(3 , 20);